Blendify/blender-manual/blender_docs/manual/editors/sequencer/strips/types/effects/speed_control.rst

 usually you want to keyframe the Frame number directly.

 Uncheck *Stretch to input strip length* and uncheck *Use as speed*.
-You now have a Frame number field which you can keyframe.
+You now have a Frame number button which you can keyframe.
 If you want the strip to animate **at all** you will have to insert some keyframes, otherwise it will look like a still.
 In most cases you will want to use the Graph editor view to set the curve interpolation to Linear since the default Bézier will rarely be what you